benjamin-s-hobbs/ops-challenges/README.md

 * Root Cause Analysis

+## What fundamental concepts did you learn in Ops 301?

+* Python

 ## What was your favorite Ops Challenge assignment and why?

 This one, because I reflect on what I have learned in this course and why I am here in the first place.